yvanh24/adastandards2017/index/recIndex.md

 38	| Patients with cystic fibrosis–related diabetes should be treated with insulin to attain individualized glycemic goals.
 39	| In patients with cystic fibrosis and impaired glucose tolerance without confirmed diabetes, prandial insulin therapy should be considered to maintain weight.
 40	| Beginning 5 years after the diagnosis of cystic fibrosis–related diabetes, annual monitoring for complications of diabetes is recommended
-126	| "At least annual monitoring for the development of diabetes in those with prediabetes is suggested."
+126	| At least annual monitoring for the development of diabetes in those with prediabetes is suggested.
 133	| When used properly, continuous glucose monitoring (CGM) in conjunction with intensive insulin regimens is a useful tool to lower A1C in selected adults (aged >=25 years) with type 1 diabetes.
 134	| Although the evidence for A1C lowering is less strong in children, teens, and younger adults, CGM may be helpful in these groups.
 Success correlates with adherence to ongoing use of the device.
 170	| Individuals who have been successfully using continuous subcutaneous insulin infusion should have continued access after they turn 65 years of age.